Sri Lakshmi Nrishmha Parabrahmane Nama:|

 Chera Nadu is otherwise called as "Malai Nadu", which is rich in wealth and is surrounded by big beautiful mountains and rivers.
 In this Chera Nadu, lots of Elephants are found as cows found in Thondai Nadu.
 All the people found in this empire are said to be great warriors.
 Not only in war, but also in education and the way they led the country and their life.
 Chera Nadu was ruled by Chera Kings, who ruled for more decades.
 They led the empire in peace and made the life of the people happy.

 In that generation, a king by named "Thidaviradhan", ruled the Chera Empire, who had a great bhakti towards Sriman Narayanan.
 He gave proper respect and gave lots of valuable things to Vishnu bhaktas.
-As the kind of life by the king, as the Hamsam of Sri Vishnu's Sri Kousthu, a baby was born in Prabhava year, Maasi
+As the kind of life by the king, as the Hamsam of Sri Vishnu's Sri Kousthu, a baby was born in Prabhava year, Maasi month, Sukla Dvadesi, friday in Punarpoosa Natshatram (Star).
+Since, the child was born as the result of Vishnu bhakti of the king, it look very bright and beautiful.

 As the birth of child, the entire empire celebrated his birth and after 10 days, the child was kept the name "Kulasekaran".
 He did all the mischief things in the childhood days what a child does generally.
 But, at the same time, he learnt all the important issues and also learnt the Sanskrit language, which is said as the Veda Mozhi (Vedic language).
 He was not only taught with the studies, but also with various was teachings like horse riding, Elephant ride, practiced the sword fight, Gadhai and Chariot riding.
-He was very well taught with studies and also with various fighting aspects fo
+He was very well taught with studies and also with various fighting aspects for war.

 After attaining the proper age, he was given the throne and led the Chera Nadu, better than his father led.
 He also gave the proper respect to the Vishnu bhaktas and made the people very happy.
 He fought with great speed in the war and defeated all the opposing kings.
 On seeing this, the Chozha kings and Pandiya kings got jealous on him and tried to defeat him in the war.
 But, Kulasekarar with his mighty soldiers and army defeated them and extended his empire towards Chozha Nadu.

 On seeing the greatness and the masculine character of Kulasekarar, Pandiyan king married her daughter to Kulasekarar.
 After getting married, he led his life with his wife and along with the war and capturing the various empires.
-But, seeing all this, the Emperumaan who is found on the Paambuanai (Perumal found on the Aadhiseshan using him as his bed) wanted
+But, seeing all this, the Emperumaan who is found on the Paambuanai (Perumal found on the Aadhiseshan using him as his bed) wanted to make kulasekarar to get out from the Maayai and wanted him to lead an spiritual life.

 But the life of Kulasekarar went on as this and one fine day, he got irritated for his leading of life and felt sorry for the lives he had killed in the war.
 This made him to think about Sriman Narayanan and thought that he should lead his life by being useful to others and at the same time he should spread the Vishnu Bhakti in the midst of human life.

-n in a rich family, but instead he might have born in an unwealthy family, so that he could not lead a luxurious life.
+He was really worried that he should have not born in a rich family, but instead he might have born in an unwealthy family, so that he could not lead a luxurious life.
 He even thought that he might have born as a fish in any of the Punniya theerthams, so that he might have a close relationship with the Perumal.

 This thought didn't stop, it extended assuming him (Kulasekarar) as the mother (Devaki) of Sri Kannan, he explained the childhood leelas of Sri Krishnar.
 He explained his leelas as :